Rakesh9100/CalcDiverse/Calculators/Lottery-Odds-Calculator/README.md

 ## Description :-

-A calculator that calculates your chances of winning the lottery by taking the input the number of tickets sold and numebr of tickets bougt by you.
+A calculator that calculates your chances of winning the lottery by taking the input as the number of tickets sold and the number of tickets bought by you.

 ## Tech Stacks :-